[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 This section gathers books on designing and architecting software and systems.
 The more senior any DevOps, Site Reliability, or Cloud Engineer becomes, the more involved they will have to be in the architecture and design of robust systems.
 Spending time building these skills will come in handy long-term.

-12. Clean Architecture: A Craftsman’s Guide to Software Structure and Design
+17. Clean Architecture: A Craftsman’s Guide to Software Structure and Design

 As advertised, this book provides an engineering approach to software architecture by drilling down to all the essential components, patterns, principles, characteristics, and tools any aspiring software architect needs to kickstart their career.

-14. Patterns of Enterprise Application Architecture
+19. Patterns of Enterprise Application Architecture

 Another classic read focused on developers and architects working in enterprise organizations.
 Learn some of the most battle-tested and practical architecture patterns to succeed in enterprise application development.

-16. Building Microservices: Designing Fine-Grained Systems
+21. Building Microservices: Designing Fine-Grained Systems (2nd Edition)

 Microservices architectures have become extremely popular over the last decade.
 This book presents different aspects and topics around building and scaling microservices, along with considerations and the new unique problems that come with this approach.

-17. Software Architecture: The Hard Parts: Modern Trade-Off Analyses for Distributed Architectures
+22. Software Architecture: The Hard Parts: Modern Trade-Off Analyses for Distributed Architectures

 This book takes a closer look into some difficult topics in software architecture.
 It discusses different trade-offs, compromises, and tough decisions architects should often make while navigating complex systems.

-18. Design Patterns for Cloud Native Applications: Patterns in Practice Using APIs, Data, Events, and Streams
+23. Design Patterns for Cloud Native Applications: Patterns in Practice Using APIs, Data, Events, and Streams

-Cloud Engineering and SysAdmin Books
+Cloud engineering and SysAdmin books

 In this section, I gather resources covering fundamental topics and tools that any engineer working in the cloud space should be familiar with.